BANKING – SETTING UP A CHECKING ACCOUNT

 1. The bank provides safety against loss or theft.

-2. It is convenient to make transfers to deposits for any purchases, to satisfy debts, or to make withdrawals by writing checks.
+2. It is convenient to make transfers to deposits for any purchases, to satisfy debts, or to make withdrawals.

-3. A canceled check serves as your receipt of payment.
+3. When using paper checks, a canceled check serves as your receipt of payment.

 4. You will receive periodic statements of balance.